 - Possible ignition interlock.

-- Six points added to driving record.
+- Six points added to the driving record.

 - Driver Responsibility Fee: